sourceseed/seedr/README.md

 ## Seeds

+A seed is either a directory or a git repository that contains an empty project structure.
+Any repository can be used as a seed, if that repository contains a `Seedfile`, more custom configuration can be generated.

  - directory on your local file system
  - git repository (only public at this point)
  - predefined seed, will fetch the seed from `github.com/sourceseed/seed-<NAME>.git`